-The law allowing gays and lesbians to marry, adopt children and enjoy all the same freedoms and rights as heterosexuals was passed in June 2005.
-It brought down the full wrath of the Spanish Catholic church, the Vatican and Spain's Conservative right wingers on the heads of the country's socialist government.
+The law allowing gays and lesbians to marry, adopt children and enjoy all the same freedoms and rights as heterosexuals were passed in June 2005.
+It brought down the full wrath of the Spanish Catholic church, the Vatican and Spain’s Conservative right-wingers on the heads of the country’s socialist government.

 But this hugely controversial change in the law was widely welcomed by the Spanish people who are extraordinarily broadminded when it comes to matters of sexuality.
 Despite being a staunchly Catholic country, Spain has allowed gay communities to flourish since the demise of the fascist dictator Franco in 1975.
 This surprising tolerance has undoubtedly been spawned in part by years of repression during which gays were persecuted, punished and even rounded up and interned in special penal camps.

 Some history on being Gay in Spain

 Spain’s most famous 20th-century poet, Frederico Lorca, was executed and his body tossed into a mass grave on the orders of Franco who objected to his poetry, his republican leanings and most of all his homosexuality.